-That's Brick Mantooth, I named him after actor Randy Mantooth and a comment made in the old "Doc Savage" movie, he serves as our official mascot.
+That's Brick Mantooth, I named him after actor Randy Mantooth and a comment made in the 1975 "Doc Savage" movie, he serves as our official mascot.
 The character of Brick is meant to be the perfect embodiment of the 1970s, he is the stuff of myth and legend.
 There is no real guy named Brick Mantooth, I just wish there was.
-Brick was drawn by my friend and talented artist Scott C Adams.
+Brick was drawn by my friend and talented artist Robyn Adams of Secret Fanbase.

-My passions include the 70s, toy industry trade magazines, seedy taverns, shlocky old televison, cartoons, bad sci fi, bum wine and gas station hotdogs.
-Sorry ladies, I'm taken.
+My passions include the 70s, vintage toy industry trade magazines, seedy taverns, schlocky old televison, cartoons, vintage commercial reels and gas station hotdogs.

-I also buy old Mego toys, especially Pocket Super Heroes, Lincoln International Monsters and Super Softies
+I also buy old toys, especially Lincoln International Monsters and Mego Super Softies

 Our best selling book, Rack Toys: Cheap crazed Playthings is a love letter to companies such as AHI, the new expanded edition is now available!